technomancy/leiningen/README.md

 subproject directory.
 When the dependencies change you will also have to do `rm .lein-classpath` in the project root.

+Once you've done that, symlink `bin/lein` to somewhere on your `$PATH`, usually as `lein2` in order to keep it distinct from your existing installation.

 ## License

 Source Copyright © 2009-2012 Phil Hagelberg, Alex Osborne, Dan Larkin, and